thomasnordahl-dk/app/README.md

 ## Usage

+### Index file

-Set up an index file in the root of your project with the following contents:
+Set up an index file in your selected webroot folder of your project with the following contents:

 ```php
 <?php